fabric-design/scss/README.md

 ### Contributing

-Our Zalando Wholesale Styleguide is in active development and we welcome any contributions and feedback.
+Our Zalando Retail Operations Styleguide is in active development and we welcome any contributions and feedback.
 See our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information on how to contribute.

 ### LICENSE